 Dissenters must be consistent, though, otherwise they’ll fail to convince the majority.

 → Related: how to fight groupthink with dissent.

-4. In-groups make conformity stronger
+4. In-groups make social conformity stronger

 People conform much more strongly to others who are in the same group as them.